k61n/demo_qt_app/macos.md

 ./gr-demo
 ```

-CMakeLists.txt piece of code that enables cmake to build .app bundles, just pass
+CMakeLists.txt has piece of code that enables cmake to build .app bundles, just pass
 `-DBUNDLE=ON` option to cmake:
 ```CMakeLists.txt
 cmake .. -DCMAKE_BUILD_TYPE=Release -DBUNDLE=ON